 Each dynamic device requires a model with model parameters that represent the dynamics of the device.

 Dynamic models shall be compatible with the software and version listed in Section 3.1.1.
 Models should not interfere with the operation of other models.
+In other words, models should not cause other models to behave in a way they are not supposed to do.

 All associated dynamic models for a given generating unit shall be provided with the same MBASE in accordance with the machine characteristics where the MBASE is typically the generator MVA rating.